Vietnam.vn - Nền tảng quảng bá Việt Nam

 1993

-< Length 106cm
+< LLS 106cm

 Bản đồ ngập khu vực hạ du Sông Ba - "rốn lũ" Hòa Thịnh và Đông Hòa.
 Dữ liệu độ sâu ngập cung cấp bởi VegaCosmos & VSGA xử lý từ ảnh vệ tinh STRIX (Synspective) độ phân giải 3 m chiết tách vùng ngập. Đồ họa: Quang Tuệ

-Need to change forecasting and warning methods
+The forecasting and warning methods need to be changed.

 Em nhỏ bật khóc khi được cứu hộ qua vùng ngập trên đường 23 tháng 10, phường Tây Nha Trang, ngày 20/11.